Farhad Guliyev

 Farhad Guliyev (Fərhad Eldar oğlu Quliyev; 14 October 1973) is an Azerbaijani archaeologist, Doctor of Philosophy in History, Associate Professor.
-Director of the Institute of Archaeology and Anthropology of ANAS (since February 22, 2024), Corresponding Member of the German Institute of Archaeology.
+Director of the Institute of Archaeology and Anthropology of ANAS (since February 22, 2024), Corresponding Member of the German Archaeological Institute.

 Life

 Guliyev was born on October 14, 1973 in Baku, and graduated from secondary school No. 18.
 While entering the evening department of the History Faculty of Baku State University, he was accepted as a laboratory assistant at the Institute of Archaeology and Ethnography of ANAS (Archaeology and Ethnography sector of the Institute of History of the Academy of Sciences).

 From 1990 to 1996, while continuing his studies at a higher educational institution, Guliyev took part in archaeological research conducted in various regions of the country, after graduating from higher education in 1996; he began to fully engage in scientific activities.

 In 2003, at the Dissertation Council of the Institute of Archaeology and Ethnography, Guliyev defended his thesis on "Horse Breeding in Ancient Azerbaijan" with a degree in archaeology and in 2004 was awarded the degree of candidate of historical sciences, and in 2023 the Higher Attestation Commission awarded the academic title of Associate Professor.

 In 2006, he was elected as the head of the "Scientific Exposition Department" (Museum of Archaeology and Ethnography) of the Institute of Archaeology and Ethnography of ANAS, in 2007-2020, he headed the International Archaeological Expedition of the Institute working in the Tovuz region, and in 2006-2013, he was the chairman of the "Young Scientists Council" of the Institute.

 In June 2023, by the decision of the Presidium of ANAS, Guliyev was appointed Acting Director of the Institute of Archaeology, Ethnography and Anthropology.
-He served as the Director General from 2023 to February 2024.
 On February 21, 2024, he was elected as the Director of the Institute of Archaeology and Anthropology at the general meeting of the Department of Social Sciences of ANAS and on February 22, by the decision of the Presidium of ANAS, he was endorsed as the Director of the Institute of Archaeology and Anthropology.